mattfenwick/krew-node-pod/README.md

  - manually update the versions using [the checksums file](https://github.com/mattfenwick/krew-node-pod/releases/download/v0.1.0/node-pod_0.0.3_checksums.txt)
    - **TODO** is there a better way to do this?

-# How to test a local release
+# How to test a local krew release

 1. Choose one of the following: